castle-games/castle-tutorials/1/text.md

 ## Starting a new project

-In Castle's sidebar, click 'Create' to navigate to the Create screen:
+Along the top of Castle, click 'Create' to navigate to the Create screen:

 ![Click 'Create'](click-create.png)

 On the Create screen, you will be presented with many options for starting a new project or opening an existing one.
 These include templates that start your game with some pre-existing code and images.
-In this tutorial we want to learn how to write our own code to start things off, so let's click on the 'blank' option:
+In this tutorial we want to learn how to write our own code to start things off, so let's click on the 'New blank project' option:

 ![Click 'blank'](click-blank.png)